Kairos-T/Scripts/README.md

-# OpenSuse-Scripts
+# Scripts
-Streamlining processes, fixing issues, other stuff...
+Streamlining processes, fixing issues, other stuff.
+While this is made for OpenSUSE (using Zypper), most of the stuff should probably work on other distros (With changing the package manager in the script) :P

 ## Scripts
 - [Discord Installation](https://github.com/Kairos-T/OpenSuse-Scripts/tree/main/Discord)